Reference example / case study

 The compressors are oil-free and are designed for continuous operation.
 Demanded are reliable and maintenance-friendly compressors.

-HAUG provided a total of 7 pieces of 2-stage compressors of TOG type with a flow rate of approx. 100 Nm3/h.
+HAUG Sauer provided a total of 7 pieces of 2-stage compressors of Sirius type with a flow rate of approx. 100 Nm3/h.
 The scope of supply included the compressor with water and air cooling (combined).

 Oil-free compression of refrigerant gases